-READYLOG [2,3] is our variant of GOLOG [6] and also makes use of Reiter's BATs as described above.
-It has imperative control constructs such as loops, conditionals, and recursive procedures, but also less standard constructs like the non-deterministic choice of actions.
-READYLOG extends Golog by numerous features.
-For specifying the behaviours of an agent or robot the following constructs exist: (1) sequence (a;b), (2) non-deterministic choice between actions (a|b), (3) solve a Markov Decision Process (MDP) (solve(p,h), p) is a GOLOG program, h is the MDP's solution horizon), (4) test actions (?(c)), (5) event-interrupt (waitFor(c)), (6) conditionals $(if(c,a_1,a_2))$, (7) loops $(while(c,a_1))$, (8) condition-bounded execution $(withCtrl(c,a_1))$, (9) concurrent execution of programs $(pconc(p_1,p_2))$, (10) probabilistic actions $(prob(val{prob},a_1,a_2))$, (11) probabilistic (offline) projection $(pproj(c,a_1))$, and (12) procedures (proc(name(parameters),body)).
+READYLOG [4] is our variant of GOLOG [9] and also makes use of Reiter's BATs as described above.
+The aim of designing the language READYLOG was to create a GOLOG dialect which supports the programming of the high-level control of agents or robots in dynamic real-time domains such as domestic environments or robotic soccer.
+READYLOG borrows ideas from [1,3,7-9] and features the following constructs: (1) sequence (a; b), (2) non-deterministic choice between actions (a|b), (3) solve a Markov Decision Process (MDP) (solve(p, h), p is a GOLOG)program, h is the MDP's solution horizon), (4) test actions (?(c)), (5) eventinterrupt (waitFor(c)), (6) conditionals $(if(c, a_1, a_2)), (7)$ loops $(while(c, a_1)), (8)$ condition-bounded execution $(withCtrl(c, a_1)), (9)$ concurrent execution of programs $(pconc(p_1, p_2)), (10)$ probabilistic actions $(prob(val{prob}, a_1, a_2)), (11)$ prob-(offline) (12)abilistic projection $(pproj(c, a_1)),$ and procedures (proc(name(parameters), body)).
+The idea of GOLOG to combine planning with programming was accounted for in READYLOG by integrating decision-theoretic planning; only partially specified programs which leave certain decisions open, which then are taken by the controller based on an optimization theory, are needed.